 Prorated Tuition Charges Related to Leaves and Withdrawals

 Date Tuition September 30 1/9 total annual charges October 31 2/9 total annual charges November 30 3/9 total annual charges December 31 4/9 total annual charges January 31 5/9 total annual charges February 28 6/9 total annual charges March 31 7/9 total annual charges April 30 8/9 total annual charges after April 30 Full Tuition

-Once the student’s student account has been adjusted, Student Financial Services will prorate any aid package based on enrollment, adjusted tuition, and fee information received from the Registrar’s Office, in accordance with both federal and institutional regulations.
+Once the student’s account has been adjusted, SFS will prorate any aid package based on enrollment, adjusted tuition, and fee information received from the Registrar’s Office, in accordance with both federal and institutional regulations.
 Students who take a leave during the academic year may be required to repay a portion of the financial aid award since cash advances/refunds are disbursed at the beginning of each term in anticipation that students will be enrolled for the entire term.
-Students receive written notice of any outstanding balance that results from a leave of absence and are responsible for payment in full prior to re-enrolling at the Law School.
+Students receive written notice of any outstanding balance that results from a leave of absence and are responsible for payment in full prior to re-enrolling at HLS.